NbAiLab/maken-es-data/README.md

 - `--profile PROFILE`.
 Profile.
 Defaults to `wwwnbno`.
 - `--page PAGE`, `-p PAGE`.
 Start at a specific page.
 Defaults to 0.
 - `--size SIZE`, `-s SIZE`.
 Number of results per page.
 Defaults to 25 [1-100].
-- `--criteria CRITERIA`.
-JSON field key to use as criteria to split records in the output folder.
+- `--groupby GROUPBY`.
+JSON field key to use as groupby key to put records in the output folder.
 Defaults to `accessInfo.accessAllowedFrom`.
+If only part of the value is needed, a regular expression can be passed in after a semicolon, as in `metadata.originInfo.firstDigitalContentTime:\d{4}-\d{2}-\d{2}`.
+For `YYYY-MM-DD` dates a short form `DATE` can be used, and for `hh:m:ss` times, `TIME` is also available.
+Comma separated values can also be used.
 - `--delay DELAY`, `-d DELAY`.
 Number of seconds to space out requests.
 Defaults to 1.0
 - `--timeout TIMEOUT`, `-t TIMEOUT`.
 Number of seconds to wait for a response.
 Defaults to 300
 - `--retries RETRIES`, `-r RETRIES`.
 Number of retries when retrieven a URL.
 Defaults to 10